2008 NFL draft: Player selections

 The 2016 MVP Matt Ryan was drafted third overall by the Atlanta Falcons.

 Quarterback Joe Flacco, drafted 18th overall, led the Baltimore Ravens to a Super Bowl win and holds many team passing records.

-Cornerback Aqib Talib, drafted 20th overall, has made 5 Pro Bowls and was named an All-Pro twice.
+Cornerback Aqib Talib, drafted 20th overall, made 5 Pro Bowls and was named an All-Pro twice.

 24th overall pick Chris Johnson holds the NFL record for most yards from scrimmage in a single season, and is one of nine members of the 2,000-yard club.